inchiresolver/inchiresolver/docs/protocol.rst

 The publisher resource of the InChI Resolver API lists all publishing entities that make InChI related web service API entrypoints available and are part or member of a organization known by this InChI Resolver instance.
-For each publisher resource all parent or subordinated (children) publisher resources, the organization they belong to, and the entrypoint resources they publish may linked linked.
+For each publisher resource all parent or subordinated (children) publisher resources, the organization they belong to, and the entrypoint resources they publish may be linked.
 A organization resource can be categorized as 'entity', 'service', 'network', 'division', 'group', 'person', or 'none'."

 Example: `PubChem Demonstration InChI Resolver [Publisher instance object https://pubchem.inchi-resolver.org/publishers/fabfce20-45e2-5092-890b-b24ac7581cdd] <https://pubchem.inchi-resolver.org/publishers/fabfce20-45e2-5092-890b-b24ac7581cdd>`_